brianach/fmcistore/README.md

 ---

+## Code Testing

+I used CI's linter (https://pep8ci.herokuapp.com/) to test all the python.
+In some cases there are "line too long" warnings but lines cannot alawys be split up easily.
+- Example: content=f'Webhook received: event["type"]} | SUCCESS: Verified order already in database',

 ## Lighthouse Testing

 Each of the main pages are tested for performance using Google's Lighthouse in the Developer Tools.